 Boat rentals are available at the Brookside Beach.
 See the weekly activities page for hours and rates.
 Boats include kayaks, canoes, paddle boats, paddle boards, row boats and motorized boats.
 If the boat-house is unattended, please check with the Depot.

+All boats with motors regardless of size must sign in with the office at check in.
 The state of New Hampshire requires safe boating certificates for all operators of power boats with greater than 25 horsepower.
-Please review our boating regulations.
-Danforth Bay does not allow jet-powered watercraft in the park.

-Certain boats must be registered with the State of New Hampshire.
+- Most boats need to be registered with the State of New Hampshire.
 Registrations and information are available at Ossipee Lake Marina.
 Boaters must follow New Hampshire boating rules while operating their vessel on Danforth Bay and Ossipee Lake.